 The Unexpected Beauty of the Grand Canyon

 The wonders of the Grand Canyon cannot be adequately represented in symbols of speech, nor by speech itself.John Wesley Powell

 She takes your breath and your words, inspires awe and incredulity.

-I have seen many beautiful places–even this trip, we thought, no way will this be overly incredible, as we have seen so much amazing–but the Grand Canyon is unique, exceptional, and worth every minute of any trip.
+I have seen many beautiful places, but the Grand Canyon is unique, exceptional, and worth every minute of any trip.
 A perfect end to a wonderful honeymoon.

 In the Grand Canyon, Arizona has a natural wonder which is in kind absolutely unparalleled throughout the rest of the world.Theodore Roosevelt.